eoinkelly/ember-runloop-handbook/README.md

 runloop per DOM event but this is not always the case.
 For example:

-* When you use `Ember.run` (see below) you will be creating your own runloop that may go through its full lifecycle while the runloop thatEmber uses is still accepting jobs.
+* When you use `Ember.run` (see below) you will be creating your own runloop that may go through its full lifecycle while the runloop that Ember uses is still accepting jobs.
 * Usually an Ember application will boot within a single runloop but if you enable the [Ember Inspector](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi?hl=en) then many more runloops happen at boot time.